abdullol/reactJs/README.md

 npm start
-// create react application
+// create react application.\
-npx create-react-app my-app
+npx create-react-app my-app.\
-// command for strictions to use typescript and npm npx create-react-app dotnet_react_client --template typescript --use-npm
+// command for strictions to use typescript and npm.\
+npx create-react-app dotnet_react_client --template typescript --use-npm.\
 # React
 - it is library developed using JS and html
 -